UniqueNetwork/marketplace-docker/README.md

 Substrate mirror of ethereum mirror balance: 0
 ```

 Copy the `Substrate mirror of ethereum mirror` address and send some QTZ there.
-Now all ethereum transactions will be sponsored from this address.
+From here on, all ethereum transactions will be sponsored from this address.

-> :warning: You should remember this address, because later all transfers to ethereum addresses, including your contact address, will be sponsored by it.
-So don't forget to keep some QTZ balance there.
+> :warning: Note down this address, as later on all transfers to the ethereum addresses, including the contact address, will be sponsored by it.
+Have some a small amount of QTZ on balance at this address.

-### 4. Configure Marketplace
+### 4. Configure The Marketplace

 Set the list of ids of the created collections in the `.env` file: